Frederick Trench, 1st Baron Ashtown

 Frederick Trench, 1st Baron Ashtown (17 September 1755 – 1 May 1840) was an Irish politician.

-He was the son of Frederick Trench and Mary (née Sadleir).
+He was the son of Frederick Trench and Mary.
 The Trench family were of French descent.
-He was elected to represent Portarlington from 1798 to the Act of Union in 1801.
+He was elected to represent Portarlington in the Irish House of Commons in 1798, serving until the abolition of the Parliament of Ireland on 1 January 1801 under the Acts of Union 1800.
 On 27 December 1800 he was raised to the Peerage of Ireland as Baron Ashtown, of Moate in the County of Galway, with remainder to the heirs male of his father Frederick Trench.
 This was a so-called "Union peerage", a reward for Trench's support for the Union between Ireland and Great Britain, which he had initially opposed.
-He had been elected for the Portarlington constituency in the post-Union parliament at Westminster, but the creation of the peerage prevented him taking his seat and so he never sat in Westminster.
+He was co-opted as an MP for the Portarlington constituency in the post-Union parliament at Westminster, but the creation of the peerage prevented him taking his seat and so he never sat in Westminster.

 Lord Ashtown married Elizabeth, daughter of Robert Robinson, in 1785.
 They had no children.
 He died in May 1840, aged 84, and was succeeded in the barony according to the special remainder by his nephew Frederick.
 Lady Ashtown died in 1844.